The Circumcision Controversy

 After Alexander the Great conquered the world he and his successors sought to educate and assimilate people in the Greek way of life.
 Many Jews were seduced by this philosophy and abandoned Jewish customs.
 They became known as "Hellenists," and where the term appears in the apostolic writings it is not a compliment (John 7:35).
 During the time of the Syrian King Antiochus Epiphanes (203-181 B.C.) many Jews in their adoption of Hellenistic culture abandoned circumcision (1Macc 1:15) (Tarn & Griffith 223-227).
 However, Antiochus went further and required that Jews leave their sons uncircumcised (1Macc 1:48).
 However, Jews faithful to the Torah (referred to as Ioudaioi or Judean Jews in the Besekh) rebelled against such tyranny.
 The cultural divide against Hellenistic Jews and Judean Jews had long-term consequences that continued even into modern times.

 The theology of the Circumcision sect was grounded in the concept of "covenantal nomism," a term coined by E.P.
 Sanders in his 1977 book Paul and Palestinian Judaism.
 Covenantal nomism means that one is made right with God by being a member of the covenant people (Israel), which guarantees a place in the world to come (Sanh.
 11:1; Leman 110).
 Building on this basic belief the sect held that (1) there is no salvation outside Israel (Gen 35:11; Isa 42:6); (2) Brit Milah (ritual circumcision) is the sign of the covenant people (Gen 17:11); (3) there is one law for Jew and Gentile (Ex 12:48; Num 15:16).
-Therefore, a Gentile believer must become a full proselyte to receive the benefit of salvation.
-To become a proselyte required immersion and Brit Milah (Yeb.
-22a; 46a).
-It's important to note that in the Besekh "circumcision" refers to the religious ritual attributed to Moses (Acts 15:1), not just the surgery.
+Therefore, a Gentile believer must become a righteous proselyte to receive the benefit of salvation.

-"If you, who are a Judean Jew [Grk.
-Ioudaios], live like a Gentile and not in a Judean manner [Grk.
-Ioudaikōs], why are you compelling the Gentiles to Judaize [Grk.
+"If you, who are a traditional Jew [Grk.
+Ioudaios], live like a Gentile [Grk. ethnikos] and not as a traditional Jew [Grk.
+Ioudaikōs], why compel the Gentiles [Grk. ethnē] to Judaize [Grk.
 Ioudaizō]?
 (Gal 2:14 BR)

-It is from this verse that Christian commentators derive the term "Judaizers" as descriptive of the sectarian group, because they sought to conform disciples of Yeshua to Mosaic rules and practice and live in a Judean or Jewish manner (Danker 176).
+Christian commentators derive the term "Judaizers" from this verse as descriptive of the sectarian group, because they sought to conform Gentile disciples of Yeshua to Pharisaic rules and practice and live in a Judean or Jewish manner (Danker 176).
 For these radical Pharisees circumcision simply represented the totality of a Gentile adopting the Pharisee life, even though God never commanded Gentiles to be circumcised for salvation.
-Paul's Galatian letter did not settle the matter for his adversaries were waiting for him when the apostles were called together in Jerusalem to discuss the matter.
+As a result of the internal strife in Antioch the congregational elders appointed Paul and Barnabas to take the matter to the apostles and elders in Jerusalem (Acts 15:2).

 The Circumcision sect presented their belief system, but the apostles unanimously rejected it.
-Peter strongly rebuked the legalists by saying, "Now therefore why do you put God to the test by placing upon the neck of the disciples a yoke which neither our fathers nor we have been able to bear?"
-(Acts 15:10 NASB).
-Jacob ("James"), the Lord's brother and leader of the Jerusalem congregation, concurred saying, "Therefore it is my judgment that we do not trouble those who are turning to God from among the Gentiles" (Acts 15:19 NASB).
-At Jacob's suggestion the apostles drafted a short list of ethical expectations of Gentile disciples (Acts 15:23-29).
+Having been chastened himself Peter strongly rebuked the legalists by saying, "Now, therefore, why are you testing God to put a yoke upon the neck of the disciples that neither our fathers nor we have been able to bear?"
+(Acts 15:10 BR).
+Jacob ("James"), the Lord's brother and leader of the Jerusalem congregation, concurred saying, "Therefore I judge not to trouble those from the nations turning to God" (Acts 15:19 BR).
+The elders ruled against the need for circumcising Gentiles and at Jacob's suggestion the apostles drafted a short list of ethical expectations of Gentile disciples (Acts 15:27-29).

 As the apostle to the nations nothing stirred Paul's feelings more deeply than the grace God had extended to those outside Israel.
 Paul stood almost alone initially in his opposition to the legalistic theology of the sect.
-Barnabas, for a time, had fallen prey to this error (Gal 2:13) and in this Mark may have been influenced by his cousin.
 In Paul's much later letter to the Colossians he includes John Mark along with Aristarchus and Justus as having formerly been members of the Circumcision sect (Col 4:10-11).
 That Paul was able to influence these men to his point of view and particularly in the case of Mark to rejoin his ministry team says much about Paul's leadership ability.

 Unfortunately, the Circumcision sect did not disappear.
 The Jerusalem meeting had only addressed the matter of requirements imposed on Gentiles.
 They failed to make a clear decision about requirements on Jewish disciples.
 Peter had voiced an important point:

 "We believe that we are saved through the grace of the Lord Yeshua, in the same way as they are."
-(Acts 15:10-11)
+(Acts 15:10-11 TLV)

-Peter the Galilean could well have been looking at the Judean Pharisees when he said "you put God to the test."
-The "we" who believe and are saved are the Messianic Jews (Nazarenes).
+Peter the Galilean could well have been looking at the Judean Pharisees when he said "you put God to the test" (15:10).
+The "we" who believe and are saved are the Messianic Jews.
 God never intended that the freedom granted to the Gentiles in terms of legalistic traditions should be denied to Jews.
 So when Paul wrote to the mostly Jewish congregations his discourses on the Torah become especially relevant.
-Unfortunately, when Paul returned to Jerusalem from his third missionary journey he had to confront the slander that he taught Jews to forsake circumcision, which was symbolic of Pharisaic traditions (Acts 21:21).
+Unfortunately, when Paul returned to Jerusalem from his third missionary journey he had to confront the slander that he taught Jews to forsake infant circumcision, a sign of God's covenant with Israel (Acts 21:21).

-Paul never counseled Jews to quit circumcising their babies.
-Rather he remonstrated against those who would force Gentile disciples to become proselytes to Judaism.
 Paul references adult circumcision some 38 times in seven of his letters: Galatians, 1Corinthians, Romans, Ephesians, Philippians, Colossians and Titus.
 So it is in the context of the teaching of the Circumcision sect that Paul felt the need to explain key theological terms like the good news, sin, grace, faith, forgiveness, salvation, law and covenant.
+Paul never counseled Jews to quit circumcising their babies.
+However, he was strongly opposed to circumcising adult Gentiles (1Cor 7:18; Gal 5:2-3).
+Paul was so annoyed by the practice that he suggested that Judaizers castrate themselves (Gal 5:12).

 The Circumcision sect was the worst kind of Pharisees, not unlike the seven types of bad Pharisees condemned in the Talmud as hypocrites (Avot 5:9; Sot.
 22b).
 Years later Paul had to warn Titus about the continuing threat of this group: